merikan/merikan.com/content/post/upgrade-to-bash5-in-macos.md

 categories: ["technology"]

 ---
-I am a long time user of zsh but I also use bash now and then.
+I am a long time user of zsh but I also use bash now and then but mostly when running bash scripts.
 I admit that I have used the default bash installation in MacOS but now was the time to upgrade to the latest bash version.
 With Homebrew it's super easy.

 Print current version
 ```bash